 “This statement to me reads that the clause is from a standpoint of Autodesk wanting to protect its products from being reverse engineered and hold themselves free of liability of sharing private information, but model element authors can still freely use AI/ML to study their own data / designs and improve them.”

-Here, Buro Happold’s Winfield explained, “Contract interpretation is generally not impacted by spirit of a clause – if the drafting is clear, it is not changed by the assertion of a different intention?
+Buro Happold’s Winfield gave her perspective, “Contract interpretation is generally not impacted by spirit of a clause – if the drafting is clear, it is not changed by the assertion of a different intention?
 Unless there are contradictions in other clauses and copyright law then it all needs to be read together and squared up to be interpreted in a workable way?
 It may be the “outputs” in the clause needs to qualify / clarify its intentions, if different from the seemingly clear drafting of read alone?”

-The fear is simple: if the restriction exists, it can be enforced.
+The fear was simple: if the restriction exists, it can be enforced.
 Several design IT directors have already told their boards that, on a strict reading of Autodesk’s updated terms, their firms are probably now out of compliance – not for piracy, but for training their own AI models, on their own project data.

 Other vendors